-Units: 1.00 - UC:CSU 54.0 hours lab Fundamentals of volleyball skills are refined and more intermediate skills are taught: jump-serving, the quick attack, 6-2 and 5-1 offensive systems, and perimeter and rotational defensive systems.
+Units: 1.00 - UC:CSU 54.0 hours lab maximum Fundamentals of volleyball skills are refined and more intermediate skills are taught: jump-serving, the quick attack, 6-2 and 5-1 offensive systems, and perimeter and rotational defensive systems.
+May be taken four times for credit.